 The purpose of the Ph.D. program is to train scholars to meet traditional standards of excellence in, and contribute to, the manufacturing and technology management field through research, teaching and publication in academic and professional journals.
+Within this broad field, students can specialize in either (i) operations and supply chain management or (ii) information systems.
 The program is designed for individuals who seek to contribute to the advancement and dissemination of knowledge in manufacturing and technology management through an integrative approach with sound foundations in business, technology, and research methodology.
 Graduates are expected to pursue careers in academia, consulting, research or manufacturing organizations.

-The basic philosophy underlying the doctoral program is researchers in manufacturing and technology management require a careful and creative mix of functional management specialties, economics, technology, supply chain management, manufacturing, commercialization, and information technologies, and analytical tools such as statistics, optimization and research methodology.
+The basic philosophy underlying the doctoral program is that researchers in manufacturing and technology management require a careful and creative mix of functional management specialties, economics, technology, supply chain management, manufacturing, commercialization, and information technologies.
+Regardless of track, students must become experts in applying analytical tools such as statistics, optimization and research methodology.
 Therefore, the program is designed to provide students with abilities and skills to integrate and synthesize these diverse yet important related areas.